 When you plan that perfect picnic dish or BBQ side to share at Labor Day celebrations, you’ll want to use in-season produce to unlock the best flavors in your sides, dips, and desserts.
 Let’s savor these last days of summer and take advantage of these fruits and vegetables that are still at the top of their game, right now!

-You can build a fully vegetarian BBQ menu from these options, or simply offer them alongside traditional burgers and hot dogs (or ribs or whatever else you’re grilling).
+You can build a fully vegetarian BBQ menu from these options, or simply offer them alongside traditional burgers and hot dogs (or ribs or chicken or skewers, or whatever else you’re grilling).
 In any case, they’ll go fast, just like summer itself.